takrami/carousel/README.md

 Rename `.env.example` to `.env`.
 Then run the following command:

+> To run tests you need to start the project first.

 ```
 npx cypress open
 ```

 > Tests do not cover all scenarios.
 More test cases can be added.

 > If you decided to change the app port.
-You also have to change the port in the following file `cypress/integration/spec.ts` line `9`.
+You also need to change the port in the following file `cypress/integration/spec.ts` line `9`.
 (This can be added to test env when it's configured)

 ## How to use Slider component